datagouv/hydra/README.md

 The webhook integration sends HTTP messages to `udata` when resources are analysed or checked to fill resources extras.

 Regarding analysis, there is a phase called "change detection".
-It will try to guess if a resource has been modified based on different criterions:
+It will try to guess if a resource has been modified based on different criteria:
 - harvest modified date in catalog
 - content-length and last-modified headers
 - checksum comparison over time